 Pat Hall played for Norwood High School where his his team mates included Brian Burke, Neil Dansie, Ivan Holliday, John Marriott, Denis Potts, and Ron Reimann.
-He joined the Norwood Football Club in 1948 playing in the Reserves, but by mid-year had made his league debut.
+He joined the Norwood Football Club in 1947 playing in the colts.
+In 1948 he was playing for the reserves but by mid-year had made his league debut.

-Under Jack Oatey, Hall went on to play the last seven games of the season in the league team, but still managed to finish runner-up for the Reserves medal by only one point.
+Under Jack Oatey, Hall went on to play the last seven games of the 1948 season in the league team, but still managed to finish runner-up for the reserves best and fairest award by only one point.

 At the end of the 1948 season he travelled to Renmark with the Redleg side that beat Port Adelaide in an exhibition match.